risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-snowflake.md

 ## Prerequisite

-- Ensure you have a S3 bucket that RisingWave can connect to.
+- Ensure you have an S3 bucket that RisingWave can connect to.

 - Ensure you have an upstream materialized view or source in RisingWave that you can sink data from.